notPlancha/AML-homework/README.md

 ## Complementary task: finetuning any of the hugginface models

-The dataset used is RecipeNLG, a novel dataset of cooking recipes, introduced by Bien et. al. in (RecipeNLG: A Cooking Recipes Dataset for Semi-Structured Text Generation)[https://aclanthology.org/2020.inlg-1.4/], available in https://recipenlg.cs.put.poznan.pl.
+The dataset used is RecipeNLG, a novel dataset of cooking recipes, introduced by Bien et. al. in [RecipeNLG: A Cooking Recipes Dataset for Semi-Structured Text Generation](https://aclanthology.org/2020.inlg-1.4/), available in https://recipenlg.cs.put.poznan.pl.